MakendranG/azure-docs/articles/aks/use-windows-hpc.md

 ## Run a HostProcess workload

-To use HostProcess features with your deployment, set *privilaged: true*, *hostProcess: true*, and *hostNetwork: true*:
+To use HostProcess features with your deployment, set *privileged: true*, *hostProcess: true*, and *hostNetwork: true*:

 ```yaml
     spec: